thebrumby/HotWalletClaimer/README.md

 This Python script aids in mining (claiming) the cryptocurrency "HOT" through the "HereWalletBot", a free-to-use, Telegram-based Web3-enabled app operating on the NEAR Protocol blockchain.
 To maximize rewards, users need to frequently visit the app to claim tokens.
 The script automates this process by initiating a claim at a random interval close to when the wallet is full.
 If the wallet isn't yet filled, it calculates the time until completion and waits for the optimal moment—adjusted by your preferred random offset—to claim, thereby minimizing network load and reducing gas fees.

+☕ If you find this script useful, please consider [buying me a coffee](https://www.buymeacoffee.com/HotWallletBot) as a token of appreciation.
+Thank you in advance for any support!  ☕

-💡 **TIP:** Although you cannot register multiple wallets to a single Telegram account, this script enables you to manage multiple pre-existing HereWallet accounts with just one Telegram login by handling each Wallet in a separate virtual browser session.
+🔍 **HINT:** Although you cannot register multiple wallets to a single Telegram account, this script enables you to manage multiple pre-existing HereWallet accounts with just one Telegram login by handling each Wallet in a separate virtual browser session.
 Alternatively, you can manage each Wallet with its own Telegram login if preferred.

-If you find this script useful, please consider [buying me a coffee](https://www.buymeacoffee.com/HotWallletBot) as a token of appreciation.
-Thank you in advance for any support!

-💡 **TIP:** For a straightforward, easily visualized, unattended claim process, novice users may find [SCREEN](#screen) a helpful tool.
-Alternatively, more confident Linux users will benefit from the additional features provided by [PM2](#pm2).
+💡 **PRO-TIP:** For a straightforward, easily visualized, unattended claim process, novice users may find [SCREEN](#screen) a helpful tool.
+Alternatively, more confident Linux users will benefit from the additional features provided by the [PM2](#pm2) process manager.

 #### Windows 10 & 11 Users - Utilize WSL2 for a Seamless Experience:
-For detailed instructions on setting up your environment using Windows Subsystem for Linux 2 (WSL2), please refer to our [Windows Setup](#windows) section.
+For detailed instructions on setting up your environment using Windows Subsystem for Linux 2 (WSL2), please take a look at our [Windows Setup](#windows) section.

 <a name="quick-start"></a>
 #### Quick Start Installation (based on Ubuntu 20.04/22.04):